Tony Snell

-Tony Rena Snell Jr. (born November 10, 1991) is an American professional basketball player for the Maine Celtics of the NBA G League.
-He played college basketball for the New Mexico Lobos.
+Tony Rena Snell Jr. (born November 10, 1991) is an American professional basketball player for Boulazac Basket Dordogne of the LNB Pro A. He played college basketball for the New Mexico Lobos.
 He was drafted with the 20th overall pick in the 2013 NBA draft by the Chicago Bulls.
+He is also the first NBA player to be publicly diagnosed with autism.

-Born in the Watts neighborhood of Los Angeles, California, Snell moved to Phoenix, Arizona before his senior year to finish high school at Westwind Preparatory Academy.
+Born in the Watts neighborhood of Los Angeles, California, Snell moved to Phoenix, Arizona, before his senior year to finish high school at Westwind Preparatory Academy.
 Snell was the starting shooting guard for the New Mexico Lobos in his sophomore and junior seasons, helping lead the Lobos to back-to-back Mountain West Conference (MWC) regular season and conference tournament championships as well as NCAA tournament bids.

 High school career

-Snell attended Martin Luther King High School in 2008–09, where he and teammate Kawhi Leonard, a future two-time NBA Finals MVP, led the Wolves to a 30–3 season and a number 7 national ranking in the MaxPreps/National Guard computer rankings.
-Snell averaged 14 points, seven rebounds, four blocks, and three assists per game.
+Snell attended Martin Luther King High School in Riverside, California, in 2008–09, where he and teammate Kawhi Leonard, a future two-time NBA Finals MVP, led the Wolves to a 30–3 season and a number 7 national ranking in the MaxPreps/National Guard computer rankings.
+Snell averaged 14 points, seven rebounds, four blocks, and five assists per game.
 In 2009 Snell enrolled at Westwind Preparatory Academy in Phoenix, where he averaged 19.5 points, 10 rebounds, 8.8 assists, 2.7 steals, and 1.8 blocks.
 At Westwind he was a teammate of Jamaal Franklin, who went on to play for San Diego State University and was drafted by the Memphis Grizzlies in 2013.